 This is a two-piece stick that was kind of like a puberty stage in the history of hockey sticks.
 After all those years of wooden sticks things began to change and there was a mix of old standard and new technologies.
 Just like puberty it takes a while to get the hang of it and there were awkward, uncomfortable moments with the strange feel of an aluminum shaft, the difference in weight and the out of place looking blade that stuck out like a sore thumb.

 This is a strange brand because typically you love it or hate it.
 These sticks are the "hipster" hockey brand.
-The sticks are stylish and look good and they cost as much as all the other sticks if not more but typically you will only be using it to be "different".
+The sticks are stylish and look good and they cost as much as all the other sticks if not more.
+This is expensive hockey equipment but typically you will only be using it to be "different".

 This stick has a couple things going for it as it has a sick name and it looks sick and has Sidney Crosby's signature and his name associated with it for years.